-On the other hand, abrupt changes in biophysical conditions can increase production risk and lead to considerable variations in industry profit levels.
-Discrete periods of extreme regional ocean warming (marine heatwaves, MHWs) have increased in frequency for the northeast Atlantic, with an approximate doubling from 1982 to 2016.
-The occurrence of MHWs is predicted to be coupled to sea surface temperature rise.
-If these extremes are close to the fish tolerance and occur in combination with oxygen depletion, this can result in extreme physiological stress and increased susceptibility to disease.
+Abrupt changes in biophysical conditions could nevertheless increase production risk and lead to considerable variations in industry profit levels.
+Discrete periods of extreme regional ocean warming (marine heatwaves, (MHWs)) have increased in frequency in the northeast Atlantic, with an approximate doubling from 1982 to 2016.
+The occurrence of MHWs is predicted to be coupled to a sea surface temperature rise.
+If these extremes are close to the fish tolerance level and occur in combination with oxygen depletion, it could result in extreme physiological stress and increased susceptibility to disease.
 Recent MHWs led to unprecedented levels of vibriosis infections along the Baltic Sea and North Sea coasts.

-While LSG's northern fish farms might profit from sea surface temperature rise, the likelihood of the occurrence, frequency, and severity of MHWs and lower salinity due to precipitation and runoff increases simultaneously, increasing the production risk.
+While LSG's northern fish farms might profit from a sea surface temperature rise, the likelihood of the occurrence, frequency, and severity of MHWs, and lower salinity due to precipitation and runoff, increases simultaneously, thereby also increasing the production risk.

-Especially for LSG's southern aquaculture operations, increased risks for diseases or pathogens and lice infections, lower oxygen content in the waters, and HAB potentially threaten the production.
-Not only poses the production output a potential financial risk to LSG but also cost associated with climate change adaptation, such as increased veterinary and medicine costs for de-liceing fish or a potential northward move of facilities.
+Especially for LSG's southern aquaculture operations, any increased risk of diseases or pathogens and lice infestations, lower oxygen content in the water, and HABs could potentially threaten production.
+The threat to production output represents a potential financial risk to LSG, as do additional costs associated with climate change adaptation, such as increased expenditure on veterinary services and medication relating to delousing or a potential northward relocation of facilities.